dpc10ster/RJafrocBook/docs/05-empirical-AUC.md

  & = \frac{1}{2}\sum_{i=0}^{R-1}P\left ( Z_2=\zeta_i \right )P\left ( Z_1=\zeta_i \right )+\sum_{i=0}^{R-1}P\left ( Z_2=\zeta_i \right )P\left ( Z_1<\zeta_i \right )
 \end{aligned}
 \right \}
-(\#eq:empirical-AUC-BambersTheoremProof6)
+(\#eq:empiricalAUC-BambersTheoremProof6)
 \end{equation}

-It is shown in the Appendix that the term $A_0$ corresponds to the triangle at the upper right corner of Fig. \@ref(fig:empirical-AUC-BambersTheorem), and the term $A_4$ corresponds to the horizontal trapezoid defined by the lowest non-trivial operating point.
+It is shown in the Appendix that the term $A_0$ corresponds to the triangle at the upper right corner of Fig. \@ref(fig:empiricalAUC-BambersTheorem), and the term $A_4$ corresponds to the horizontal trapezoid defined by the lowest non-trivial operating point.

-Eqn. \@ref(eq:empirical-AUC-BambersTheoremProof6) can be restated as:
+Eqn. \@ref(eq:empiricalAUC-BambersTheoremProof6) can be restated as:

 \begin{equation}
 AUC=\frac{1}{2}P\left ( Z_1 = Z_2 \right ) + P\left ( Z_1 < Z_2 \right )
-(\#eq:empirical-AUC-BambersTheoremProof7)
+(\#eq:empiricalAUC-BambersTheoremProof7)
 \end{equation}

-The Wilcoxon statistic was defined in Eqn. \@ref(eq:empirical-AUC-Wilcoxon).
-It can be seen that the comparisons implied by the summations and the weighting implied by the kernel function are estimating the two probabilities in the expression for in Eqn. \@ref(eq:empirical-AUC-BambersTheoremProof7).
+The Wilcoxon statistic was defined in Eqn. \@ref(eq:empiricalAUC-Wilcoxon).
+It can be seen that the comparisons implied by the summations and the weighting implied by the kernel function are estimating the two probabilities in the expression for in Eqn. \@ref(eq:empiricalAUC-BambersTheoremProof7).
 Therefore, $AUC = W$.

 ## Importance of Bamber’s theorem
 The equivalence theorem is the starting point for all non-parametric methods of analyzing ROC plots, e.g., [@RN2268; @RN112].
 Prior to Bamber’s work one knew how to plot an empirical operating characteristic and how to calculate the Wilcoxon statistic, but their equality had not been analytically proven.
 This was Bamber’s essential contribution.
 In the absence of this theorem, the Wilcoxon statistic would be “just another statistic” in the context of ROC analysis.
 The theorem is so important that a major paper appeared in Radiology [@RN1970] devoted to the equivalence.
 The title of this paper was "The meaning and use of the area under a receiver operating characteristic (ROC) curve”.
 The equivalence theorem literally gives meaning to the empirical area under the ROC.